Ali-Abdelkhalek/WorldOfPAYBACKChallenge/README.md

 ## Support
 This app was created as part of a coding challenge, and as such, support is limited.
 However, if you have any questions or feedback about WorldOfPAYBACK, please feel free to reach out to the developer at aliabdelkhalek96@gmail.com.

-## Privacy Policy
-"WorldOfPAYBACK" takes privacy seriously.
-For more information about our privacy policy, please see the privacy policy included in the repository.

 ## License
 "WorldOfPAYBACK" is open source and licensed under the MIT license.
-For more information about the license, please see the license file included in the repository.